-The International Military Cultural Resources Working Group (IMCuRWG), founded by Dr. J. D. (Joris) Kila at the University of Amsterdam Institute for Culture and History, is a consortium of cultural heritage professionals working within the military context.
-Dr. Kila is a researcher at the Alois-Musil-Center für Orientalische Archäologie and the Kompetenzzentrum Kulturelles Erbe und Kulturgüterschutz at the University of Vienna..
-He also serves as a Lieutenant Colonel in the Royal Netherlands Army.
-Dr. Kila formed IMCuRWG to:
+The International Military Cultural Resources Working Group (IMCuRWG), is a consortium of cultural heritage professionals working within the military context.
+The IMCuRWG is currently chaired by Dr. Joris D. Kila, who serves as a researcher at the Alois-Musil-Center für Orientalische Archäologie and the Kompetenzzentrum Kulturelles Erbe und Kulturgüterschutz at the University of Vienna..
+Dr. Kila also serves as a Lieutenant Colonel in the Royal Netherlands Army.
+The IMCuRWG was formed to:

 - 1. Enhance military capacity to implement cultural property protection (CPP) across the full range of operations;